p1xelse/p1xelse/README.md

 - :student: Graduated from the VK Technopark.

-- :technologist: Middle developer Avito
+- :technologist: Middle+ developer Avito

 - :student: Graduated from the BMSTU ICS7;